 - Sumac to serve

-- Saute the leek and cumin seeds in 2 tablespoons of olive oil over medium heat for 2-3 minutes until soft.
-Stirring regularly.
+- Saute the leek in a frypan with 2 tablespoons of olive oil for 4-5 minutes until softened, stirring often so they don't burn.

 - Bring the water to boil and cook for 3 to 5 minutes or until the cauliflower is tender, you can easily slide a fork through it.